Sol Invictus - ANU: Mission

 The ANU Solar Racing team is focused on development and construction of a solar electric vehicle that can compete in the Bridgestone World Solar Challenge held in Australia between Darwin and Adelaide every two years.

 According to the ANU Solar Racing team, the student-led organisation mission is to enrich education, drive renewable energy innovation, uniting students to push the limits in automotive racing.
 The team also wants to construct a sustainable and rewarding student led program at the ANU which allows students to develop professional and practical skills that they are not able to develop in the classroom.
-The team's long term goal is to win the Bridgestone World Solar Challenge by 2025.
+The team's long-term goal is to win the Bridgestone World Solar Challenge by 2025.

+Solar Spirit/SC3

+Solar Spirit, or SC3 is the third solar car from the ANU Solar Racing Team.
+Initially designed for the COVID-19 postponed 2021 BWSC, this car will debut at the 2023 Bridgestone World Solar Challenge.
+This car is a new take on the classic trimaran design with unique aerodynamic enhancements to increase performance, such as a decoupled fairing.
+The team takes pride in manufacturing many of this car's components in-house, such as solar cells which are soldered and encapsulated by the team.

 MTAA Super Charge 2.0

 The MTAA SuperCharge 2 is the second solar car from the ANU.
 Designed for the 2019 Bridgestone World Solar Challenge (BWSC).
 Building on the experiences and lessons from 2017, the team undertook a complete redesign and built a new car from the ground up.
 The team featured some familiar solar car faces as well as a host of new members to lean and bring their skillsets to the project.
 Over the last 2 years, behind the scenes; these students have worked tirelessly to produce this car and have also used the platform to promote renewable energies and STEM.
 The team proved the reliability of MTAA SuperCharge 2 throughout the 2019 BWSC with only minor issues during hundreds of kilometres of testing and the race; managing to drive 1500 km off the sun.